title

 11/01/08

-The Spencer Foundation has awarded the Colleges & Universities 2000 project a three-year $390,000 grant to expand and update the Institutional Data Archive and the College Catalog Study Database.
-The research team will also conduct new research on the databases, including studies of the divergent paths of public and private universities, metrics of success in comprehensive universities, and the influence of presidential backgrounds and attitudes on institutional trajectories.
+The Spencer Foundation awarded the Colleges & Universities 2000 project a three-year $390,000 grant to expand and update the Institutional Data Archive and the College Catalog Study Database.
+The research team also conducted new research on the databases, including studies of the divergent paths of public and private universities, metrics of success in comprehensive universities, and the influence of presidential backgrounds and attitudes on institutional trajectories.

 09/01/08